 Some good beginner lettuce varieties are buttercrunch, which has soft green leaves and can be grown at all times of the year.
 Cos lettuce which is a crisp upright lettuce.
 There is a lot of choice so have fun choosing your favourite.

 Grow lettuce in two week intervals to make sure you always have some to harvest.
 Good drainage is a must for lettuce as they hate having wet feet.
-Make sure to prevent the slugs and snails from eating them by using Quash Slug and Snail Pellets.
+Make sure to prevent the slugs and snails from eating them by using Tui Quash Slug and Snail Control pellets.

 Rocket provides a stronger, peppery taste to salads.
 It is a very fast growing leafy green, taking only a few weeks to mature.
 Growing in two week intervals will help keep the supply going.